-He is the author of the books, Maps of Meaning: The Architecture of Belief and the #1 national and international bestseller, 12 Rules for Life: An Antidote to Chaos, now being translated into 45 languages, and he has over 2 million subscribers to his YouTube channel.
+He is the author of the books, Maps of Meaning: The Architecture of Belief, Beyond Order: 12 More Rules for Life, and the #1 national and international bestseller, 12 Rules for Life: An Antidote to Chaos, now being translated into 45 languages, and he has over 4 million subscribers to his YouTube channel.

 Peterson has consulted for the U.N.
 Secretary General; helped clinical clients manage depression, obsessive-compulsive disorder, anxiety, and schizophrenia; penned the foreword for the 50th anniversary edition of Aleksandr Solzhenitsyns seminal book, The Gulag Archipelago; lectured to more than 300,000 people worldwide; and identified thousands of promising entrepreneurs in 60 countries.